y1fe1/typst-resume-template/Yifei Qi - Resume Work Term 3 DB-ML.typ

 #resume_item[
   - Engineered a *Causal-Order Broadcast Protocol* in Distributed System using Python with IPv8 p2p network communication between nodes running in Docker container.

-  - Incorporated the *Bracha's reliable broadcast protocol* and *Dolev Algorithm* to ensure reliable broadcasts with *fault-tolerance* to *Byzantine behaviors* in non-fully connected networks to maintain *message integrity* and *fault-resilience* under diverse network conditions.
+  - Incorporated the *Bracha's reliable broadcast protocol* and *Dolev Algorithm* to ensure reliable broadcasts with *fault-tolerance* to Byzantine behaviors in non-fully connected networks to maintain message integrity and fault-resilience under diverse network conditions.
 ]

 #personal_project_item_header(

-  "OpenGL Renderer",
-  "Delft, Netherland",
+  "Word2Vec Article Classification",
+  "Netherland",
   "Developer",
-  "Oct.
-2024"
+  "Jan.
+2024",
 )

 #resume_item[
-  - Developed a real-time *graphic renderer* using *OpenGL* and *C++20*.
-  - Implemented various features including multiple shading models (Lambert, Blinn-Phong, PBR), HDR environment mapping, deferred rendering, post-processing effects, image-based lighting, and realistic material textures for enhanced realism.
+  - Developed a Python script to classify Articles dataset in graph structure containing more than 20,000 nodes

+  - Employed Random Walk algorithm and *Word2Vec* Framework to generate Node Embedding for graph representation and utilizes *K-NN* for effective classification of graph nodes based on their embeddings.
 ]

 #personal_project_item_header(
-  "Sorcery",
-  "University of Waterloo, ON",
-  "Developer and Designer",
-  "Nov.
-2023",
+  "Anomaly Detection for Sensor Signals", "Netherland",
+  "Data processing",
+  "Dec.
+2024",
 )

 #resume_item[
-  - Designed a Hearthstone-like card game using C++20 that offers two players to play game against each other using card deck built by players through both Text display and GUI display using X11.
+  - Designed and implemented a Python script to detect and predict anomalies in sensor signal datasets.

+  - Employed *Principal Component Analysis (PCA)*  for Outlier Detection, Isolation Forest for predictive modeling and detecting outliers in the dataset.
 ]

 #resume_section("Education")